DOS: Embedded systems

 DOS's structure of accessing hardware directly allows it to be used in embedded devices.
 The final versions of DR-DOS are still aimed at this market.
-ROM-DOS is used as operating system for the Canon PowerShot Pro 70.
+ROM-DOS was used as operating system for the Canon PowerShot Pro 70.

 Emulation

 On Linux, it is possible to run DOSEMU, a Linux-native virtual machine for running DOS programs at near native speed.
 There are a number of other emulators for running DOS on various versions of Unix and Microsoft Windows such as DOSBox.
 DOSBox is designed for legacy gaming (e.g. King's Quest, Doom) on modern operating systems.
+DOSBox includes its own implementation of DOS which is strongly tied to the emulator and cannot run on real hardware, but can also boot MS-DOS, FreeDOS, or other DOS operating systems if needed.

 Design

 MS-DOS and IBM PC DOS related operating systems are commonly associated with machines using the Intel x86 or compatible CPUs, mainly IBM PC compatibles.
 Machine-dependent versions of MS-DOS were produced for many non-IBM-compatible x86-based machines, with variations from relabelling of the Microsoft distribution under the manufacturer's name, to versions specifically designed to work with non-IBM-PC-compatible hardware.
 As long as application programs used DOS APIs instead of direct hardware access, they could run on both IBM-PC-compatible and incompatible machines.
 The original FreeDOS kernel, DOS-C, was derived from DOS/NT for the Motorola 68000 series of CPUs in the early 1990s.
 While these systems loosely resembled the DOS architecture, applications were not binary compatible due to the incompatible instruction sets of these non-x86-CPUs.
 However, applications written in high-level languages could be ported easily.

 DOS is a single-user, single-tasking operating system with basic kernel functions that are non-reentrant: only one program at a time can use them, and DOS itself has no functionality to allow more than one program to execute at a time.
 The DOS kernel provides various functions for programs (an application program interface), like character I/O, file management, memory management, program loading and termination.

 DOS provides the ability for shell scripting via batch files (with the filename extension .BAT).
 Each line of a batch file is interpreted as a program to run.
 Batch files can also make use of internal commands, such as GOTO and conditional statements.

 The operating system offers an application programming interface that allows development of character-based applications, but not for accessing most of the hardware, such as graphics cards, printers, or mice.
 This required programmers to access the hardware directly, usually resulting in each application having its own set of device drivers for each hardware peripheral.
 Hardware manufacturers would release specifications to ensure device drivers for popular applications were available.